OpenStackOnRaPi/ostackinstall/README.md

 [DEFAULT]
 resume_guests_state_on_host_boot = true

-#for RaPi 5 enable cortex-a76 <== currently lack of support of RPi5 board in qemu
+#for RPi 5 enable cortex-a76 <== currently lack of support of RPi5 board in qemu
-#for RaPi 4 enable cortex-a72
+#for RPi 4 enable cortex-a72
 #[libvirt]
+# qemu works only for RPi 4; enable all three settings that follow
 #virt_type = qemu
 #cpu_mode = custom
 #cpu_models = cortex-a72